ArweaveTeam/gateway/README.md

 This guide is designed to use Docker Compose.
 There is also the development version of the guide, that you can review [here.](./DEV.md)

 Also make sure to read the [Snapshot Guide](./SNAPSHOT.md) to expedite the synchronization process for your Gateway.

+Furthermore, to ensure redundancy.
+Make sure to check out the [Rescan Guide](./RESCAN.md).

 ## Environment